Sage/streamlinejs/README.md

     var converted = Streamline.transform(source);

-Note: We also have a small `require` infrastructure to let the browser load files that have been _streamlined_ by a `node.js` server but it is not packaged for publication yet.
-It will be published later.

 Running with CoffeeScript
 =========================

 You can also use `streamline.js` with CoffeeScript.
-To do so, just run your script with `streamline-dir/bin/coffee-streamline` instead of `coffee`.
+To do so, just put the `!!STREAMLINE!!` marker in your coffeescript modules and run your program with `streamline-dir/bin/coffee-streamline` instead of `coffee`.
 For example:

 	streamline-dir/bin/coffee-streamline streamline-dir/examples/diskUsage.coffee